DETAILED ACTION

 Identifying a replacement component for a device component;

-performing, using a regression model, predictive analysis on user input data to identify a root cause that the device component would need to be replaced;
+performing, using a regression model, predictive analysis on user input data to identify a root cause that the device component would need to be replaced, wherein the root cause is identified using search queries and product metadata to determine potential issues relating to the device component;

-generating one or more replacement subsets or one or more replacement supersets, wherein the one or more replacement subsets or one or more replacement supersets each correspond to the replacement component;
+in response to the determination of the potential issues, generating, one or more replacement subsets or one or more replacement supersets, wherein the one or more replacement subsets or one or more replacement supersets each correspond to the replacement component,

-determining device maintenance metrics over time corresponding to the replacement component and the one or more replacements subsets and the replacement supersets; and
+determining device maintenance metrics over time corresponding to the replacement component, the one or more replacements subsets, and the one or more replacement supersets;

-in response to determining device maintenance metrics over time, communicating a ranked list of product alternatives.
+in response to determining the device maintenance metrics over time, communicating the ranked list of product alternatives.

 The above-recited limitations establish a commercial interaction with a consumer to determine and communicate product purchase alternative determinations.
 This arrangement amounts to both a sales activity or behavior; and business relations.
 Such concepts have been considered ineligible certain methods of organizing human activity by the Courts (See MPEP 2106.04(a)).